Warren1001/D2RInfo/Theorycrafting/Flickering_Flame.md

 ### Assassin Usage

+Notes:
+- -res and +dmg% do not apply to Traps currently (except Fire Blast)

 I could see this being used for a Fire Trapper.
-Same thing with Sorceress though.
+Since Facets don't work for traps, a 2 Sin Circlet with 2 Facets wouldn't be better.
+However, the -res on this runeword doesn't apply to traps either, so this is purely +3 Fire Skills and the Aura on Equip being useful here.
+Shako may end up being more preferred.

 ### Necromancer Usage